Jump directly to the page content

 • See the templates for Example 2

-• Example 2 - Documentation table (WORD) (DOCX, 243 KB, Accessible file)
+• Example 2 - Documentation Table (WORD) (DOCX, 243 KB, Accessible file)

 • Preliminary note: Direct quotes, citation or paraphrasing of content assumes that we are dealing with sources that can be repeatedly accessed by third parties with the same content.
 However, AI-generated text, code, image material, etc. are dynamic and refer to specific prompts at a specific point in time.
 Without further action, their creation is not reproducible or verifiable by third parties.
 Even identical prompts can lead to varying outputs.